projectcalico/calico/RELEASING.md

   Github release.
 - Docker container images: `calico/felix:$VERSION` and
   `quay.io/calico/felix:$VERSION` containing the Felix binaries.
 These are ready to push to Dockerhub and Quay.
-They also form the input to the downstream `calico/node` build process.
+They primarily form the input to the downstream `calico/node` build process but they could also be used to run Felix as a stand-alone container.

 As a second step, running `make deb rpm` after `make release`, produces debs and RPMs for the release which can be uploaded to our PPAs and